OCHA-DAP/hdx-scraper-cods/README.md

 ### Collector for COD Datasets
 [![Build Status](https://github.com/OCHA-DAP/hdx-scraper-cods/workflows/build/badge.svg)](https://github.com/OCHA-DAP/hdx-scraper-cods/actions?query=workflow%3Abuild) [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-scraper-cods/badge.svg?branch=main&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-scraper-cods?branch=main)

-This script connects to the [COD API]() and extracts data from each dataset creating a dataset per country in HDX.
+This script collects COD service calls from the [ITOS API](https://apps.itos.uga.edu/CODV2API/api/v1/) and from the [ITOS geoservice directory](https://gistmaps.itos.uga.edu/arcgis/rest/services/) and creates corresponding resources on HDX.
 The scraper takes around 20 minutes to run.
 It makes in the order of 200 reads from the COD API and 1000 read/writes (API calls) to HDX in total.
 It does not create temporary files as it puts urls into HDX.
-It is run monthly.
+It is run daily.

 ### Usage